-In summary, the de novo sequencing at the protein level of IgG clones circulating in plasma is shown here to be feasible.
+In summary, the \emph{de novo} sequencing at the protein level of IgG clones circulating in plasma is shown here to be feasible.
 We demonstrate the synergistic power of combining iteratively peptide- and protein-centric-based sequencing, which is capable of not only identifying the distinct alleles from which a clone originates but also its entire mature sequence.
 The work presented here is still quite a laborious proof of concept.
 Our aim for the future is quantitative monitoring and mass-spectrometry-based sequencing of multiple serum immunoglobulins directly at the protein level, i.e., as they appear in circulation and function in the human immune response.

-!!Resource availability

-!!!Lead contact

-Further information and requests for resources and reagents should be directed to and will be fulfilled by the Lead Contact, Albert Heck (a.j.r.heck@uu.nl)

-!!!Materials availability

-This study did not generate new unique reagents.

 !!Experimental model and subject details